 So many content marketers enter the field with a writing background.
 We’re content creators who gain a passion for building businesses.
-We want to write the content that drives traffic, generates leads, converts prospects, and delights customers.
+We want to write the content that drives traffic, generates leads, convert prospects, and delights customers.

-But if you want to consistently publish high quality content across your organization, the different types of editing can’t be ignored.
+But if you want to consistently publish high-quality content across your organization, the different types of editing can’t be ignored.
 Especially if you’re planning on hiring freelance writers, you need a solid understanding of your role as editor.